jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 ## Customizable solution

-Lets work on customizable solution.
-Lets start with an interface `ErrorHandler<T>`:
+Let's work on the customizable solution.
+Let's start with an interface `ErrorHandler<T>`:

 ```kotlin
 interface ErrorHandler<in T> {